 What is CIF number meaning and full form in banking?

 So that in case of checking they can access all details of an account holder with a single code, called CIF number.
-In simple words, CIF consists the information of the account holder like Name, Address, Occupation, Bank account statements history etc.
+In simple words, CIF consists the information of the account holder like Name, Address, Occupation, Bank account statements history etc. We have added a Youtube video link below to under this term more better.

 Before it was possible to have each CIF no. for your every account in a respective bank but now as per RBI guidelines, you can have only one CIF number even with multiple accounts.
 Thus all your accounts can be accessed by a single code.